TheKikGen/MPCLiveXplore-libs/README.md

 Special libraries and code for MPC and Force devices NB : You need SSH images uopdate to use these libraries.

+### TKGL_MIDIMAPPER

+This LD_PRELOAD library allows you to reconfigure the keys inaccessible in midi learn like PLAY START, STOP on the MPC, or LAUNCH, MATRIX, MIXER on the Force for example.
+A plugin system allows to load the configuration designed for the midi device you are using.

+The language used to create plugins is C, for performance reasons.
+So you need to have some programming knowledge, and install an ARM C compiler (this will be the subject of a later post on the wiki).
+For example, I created a plugin for my A800 master keyboard to launch scenes 1 to 8 from pads 1 to 8, and mapped the play, stop, rec keys to the PLAY, STOP ALL, REC keys of my Force.
+It's very nice to be able to control the workflow from my master keyboard.

+NB: you need ssh access to your MPC.

 ### TKGL_ANYCTRL  TKGL_ANYCTRL_LT

 These 2 "low-level" libraries allows you to set up any controller as a control surface to drive the MPC standalone application.